 As always, we recommend calling your insurance provider to see what they cover and what their limits are per item.
 If you find you need more contents insurance and the price for an added endorsement to your existing policy is too much, shop around for home insurance quotes to find a provider more suitable for your needs.

-Does car insurance cover contents?
+Does car insurance cover my stuff?

 The short answer is no. Your car insurance does not cover the contents within your car.
 The contents in your car are covered by your home insurance policy.
 If someone breaks into your automobile, your auto insurance will cover damage to your vehicle.